psychemedia/storytelling-notes/twa-sisters-binnorie.md

 The scene of action is a seashore in Icelandic and Faroe A, B, Norwegian A, Swedish A, B, G, H, and in all the Danish complete copies: a seashore, or a place where ships come in, in English A, B a, D-I, Q, R a, T, but in all save the last of these (the last is only one stanza) we have the absurdity of a body drowned in navigable water being discovered floating down a mill-stream. `[The sisters, D, I, walk by, up, a linn ; Q, go to a sand [strand] ; Q, go to the stream ; R a, walk on the bryn.]` B c has " the deep mill-dam ; " C " the river-strand," perhaps one of Scott's changes ; M, " the dams ; " L, O, P, R b 0, a river, Tweed mill-dam, or the water of Tweed.
 Norwegian B has a river.

 The pretence for the older sister's taking the younger down to the water is in English A-E, G, H, I, O, Q, to see their father's ships come in ; in Icelandic B to wash their silks ; `[Swedish H begins, " Dear sister, come follow me to the clapping-stone : " " Nay, I have no foul clothes."
-So F 6, 7, G 4, 5, Faroe A 6, nearly ; and then follows the suggestion that they sho\ild wash themselves.
+So F 6, 7, G 4, 5, Faroe A 6, nearly ; and then follows the suggestion that they should wash themselves.
 Another of Rancken's copies begins, " Two sisters went to the bucking-stone, to back their clothes snow-white," H ; and so Rancken's S nearly.]` in most of the Norse ballads to wash themselves, so that, as the elder says, " we may be alike white," Danish C-H, Norwegian A, C, Swedish F, G, Faroe A, B. Malice prepense is attributed to the elder in Swedish B, F, Norwegian C, Danish E, F, G : but in Faroe A, B, Norwegian A, B, and perhaps some other cases, a previous evil intent is not certain, and the provocations of the younger sister may excuse the elder so far.

 The younger is pushed from a stone upon which she sits, stands, or steps, in English B, C, E-H, M, O, Q, Icelandic A, B, Faroe A, B, Norwegian A, B, C, Danish A-E, H, L, Swedish G, H, and Rancken's other copies.